Magento 2 Cacheable False: When to Use and When Not To

 1. To Serve User-Specific or Session-Sensitive Data

 FPC caches the entire HTML page and serves it to all visitors.
-If a block renders data based on the current customer session or cookie, you cannot cache it.
+If a block renders data based on the current customer session, you cannot cache it without leaking data between users.

 Examples: